 command, move the file to the/usr/local/bin

-To connect to a VKE cluster using Kubectl, download your cluster configuration file, and configure Kubectl to connect to the cluster using the downloaded YAML file as described in the steps below.
+To connect to a VKE cluster using kubectl, download your cluster configuration file and configure kubectl to use the downloaded YAML file, as described in the steps below.

 Find and select the Kubernetes cluster you intend to access